 Lower Coyote Gulch

 Congratulations you are at the Escalante River and ready to go up an amazing canyon!
-If you have come down the Escalante, you’ve already marveled at Stevens Arching hanging high above the river.
+If you have come down the Escalante, you’ve already marveled at Stevens Arch hanging high above the river and possibly even hiked up the route to get inside the great arch.
 If you got to this point via Crack-in-the-Wall, take time to go up river a ways to see the incredible view.
 If time permits even explore around the bend and into Lower Stevens Canyon.
 There is an alternate route back Lower Coyote if you wish to make a loop and take in an incredible viewpoint across from Stevens Arch.
+More about this option can be found on the Stevens Arch page.

 Not more than 1/2 mile up canyon one will see a bench with a few cottonwood trees on the right side of the stream which make for a good camp spot.
 Here one can turn around and see Stevens Arch on the skyline.
-This is also the location where an alternate route exits the canyon on the northern side and climbs up and follows the Kayenta rock ledges downcanyon to a dramatic view across from the arch as well a less-used route down to the Escalante River via a side canyon to the north.
+This is also the location where aforementioned “high water” alternate route connects via the northern side.
+That route climbs up and follows the Kayenta rock ledges downcanyon to a dramatic view across from the arch as well the less-used route down to the Escalante River via a side canyon to the north.

 After this spot the canyon narrows and bit and becomes strewn with rocks.
 Signs of floods rushing through the canyon are evident and serve as a reminder one needs to always be aware of current weather conditions (especially those upstream).
 Camping in the Lower Coyote Gulch is not recommended unless you are well up on a bench.